ART / PHOTO / VOICE / MOTION

-I'm a diverse visual practitioner, storyteller, cinematic artist, activist and shameless tree hugger.
+I'm a diverse visual practitioner, activist, shameless tree hugger and cinematic cubist artist.

-I create worlds full of beautiful, hybrid, abject monstrosities that seduce, beguile and disturb.
-I am fascinated by myths that demonise difference and work in distorted realities, combining digitally manipulated, hyper-real photographs of under-represented native forests and swamps, with the audio of human consumption and uncanny, suggestive motion design to create immersive, compulsive, kairological Sisyphean cycles to celebrate diversity.
-These artworks are a playful exploration of dominant non-indigenous cinematic myths which cast the Australian landscape as villain and crimescene such as 'Picnic at Hanging Rock' (Weir, 1979).
+I work with Nature to create worlds full of beautiful, hybrid, abject monstrosities that seduce, beguile and disturb.
+I am fascinated by myths that demonise difference and work in distorted realities, photographing under-represented native forests and swamps using a cubist lens, to combine these images with sound, voice and uncanny motion design to create immersive, embodied, kairological cycles to celebrate diverse worldviews.
+These audio visual artworks challenge dominant colonial cinematic myths which cast the Australian landscape as horrific villain and crimescene to be conquered.
+My cinematic cubist artworks are lived-experience experiments which suspend disbelief, incite awe, inspire change and empower Nature.
+These actions contribute to research and development through the ‘Tune:in’ journey.
+'Through' collaborating with Nature, I listen, I sing, I feel, I journey, I create art, exhibit, discuss and 'Know.'

-My work draws on the theories of Julia Kristeva (Powers of Horror, 1980), Barbara Creed (The Monstrous-Feminine, 1993), Maureen Murdock (The Heroine's Journey, 1990) and Mykaela Saunders (Everywhen, 2022), and interrogates how Abjection on screens defines social norms.
+My work draws on the theories of Julia Kristeva (Powers of Horror, 1980), Barbara Creed (The Monstrous-Feminine, 1993), Ross Gibson (Figuring Landscapes, 2008) Maureen Murdock (The Heroine's Journey, 1990) and Mykaela Saunders (Everywhen, 2022), and interrogates how Abjection on screens defines social norms.
 Below is a pdf of my current cv and artist statement, go to my linked in page to read a detailed work history and visit my vimeo page to see my artworks, TV and motion design.

-Born on the Victorian wheatbelt on the lands of the Tyatyalla and Wotjobaluk people, my mother was Anglo Australian and my father was Māori (Waikato, Ngāti Whāwhākia, Tainui.)
-I have travelled, lived and worked all over the world.
-I am a NeuroDivergent, NonBinary Lesbian of colour currently live and work on the lands of the Muwinina people in Hobart/nipaluna Tasmania after almost 20 years on the lands of the Turrbal and Yuggera people in South East Queensland.
+Born on the Victorian wheatbelt during Apartheid Australia on the lands of the Tyatyalla and Wotjobaluk people - my mother was Anglo Australian and my father was Māori (Waikato, Ngāti Whāwhākia, Tainui.)
+Since then I have travelled, lived and worked all over the world.
+I am a human being - multidimensional and intersectional - Pasifika, NeuroDivergent, NonBinary, Lesbian, Queer - live, love and toil on the lands of the Palawa people in nipaluna, lutruwita (Hobart, Tasmania.)

 linkedin